Great! That means you’re SAFE AT HOME.

 HOW ARE YOU FEELING?

 Yes, there are plenty of reasons to feel down.
 An essay in the Harvard Business Review speaks directly to our feelings of sadness.
-It’s called That Discomfort You’re Feeling is Grief and it offers some solace and understanding.
+It’s called That Discomfort You’re Feeling is Grief and it offers solace and understanding.

 Similarly, Headspace offers free resources to quell stress, including meditations, sleep support, and gentle exercises.